-The Wildlife Biology Program is a joint program between the College of Forestry and Conservation, the Division of Biological Sciences and the Montana Cooperative Wildlife Research Unit (a branch of the U.S. Geological Survey).
+The Wildlife Biology Program is a joint program between the W.A.
+Franke College of Forestry & Conservation, the Division of Biological Sciences and the Montana Cooperative Wildlife Research Unit.
 The Wildlife Biology Program at UM is recognized as one of the premier programs in the world to seek a B.S., M.S. or Ph.D.

 Points of Pride

-- The Wildlife Biology Program is home to the only two fully endowed and occupied chairs in the University: The Boone and Crockett Chair and the John J. Craighead Chair.
+- The Wildlife Biology Program is home to two fully endowed and occupied chair positions: The Boone and Crockett Chair and the John J. Craighead Chair.
 These chairs enable the Wildlife Biology program to attract world class professors that provide senior leadership and research excellence.

 - Four of the Program's faculty members have been presidents of The Wildlife Society and four have won the prestigious Aldo Leopold Award.
 Faculty members consistently publish research in national journals and are recognized for their expertise in the field.